baptisteArno/typebot.io/apps/docs/docs/get-started/welcome.md

 # Welcome

-[Typebot](https://www.typebot.io) Typebot is an open-source alternative to Landbot.
+[Typebot](https://www.typebot.io) is an open-source alternative to Landbot.
 It allows you to create conversational apps/forms (Lead qualification, Product launch, User onboarding, Customer support), embed them anywhere on your web/mobile apps, and collect results in real-time.

 This is the Typebot documentation.
 It's a great place to find most answers.
 Please use the search box in the top right or the navigation menu (soon available) on the left-hand side to find the answers you're looking for.